samwell-ho/openpgp-ca/doc/src/details.md

 In OpenPGP CA, the CA admin can provision a user with a key.
 In addition to generating the key, OpenPGP CA creates certifications between the new user key and the CA's key.
 The admin sends the key to the user.
-This can be done by saving it on a USB drive, or sending it by email (but encrypting it was a strong password).
+This can be done by saving it on a USB drive, or sending it by email (but encrypting it with a strong password).
 And, the public key is optionally published in the organization's WKD, and uploaded to key servers.